shlomif/shlomi-fish-homepage/lib/notes/quality-software--followup-2018.md

         - It did seem to improve, at least on my Fedora x86-64 systems. dnf version 5 may be even faster than its predecessors.
     - Mostly Positive: [VLC](https://www.videolan.org/vlc/)
         - Easy to use interface
-        - As a general rule,: stable, fast, and predictable.
+        - As a general rule: stable, fast, and predictable.
         - Also popular among many MS Windows and macOS users.
     - Mostly Positive: [Emscripten](https://en.wikipedia.org/wiki/Emscripten) / asm.js / WebAssembly
     - Mostly Positive: [pypy](https://en.wikipedia.org/wiki/PyPy)